cyklonehateka1/Salary_Calculator/README.md

-# Welcome to your Expo app 👋
+# Welcome to the Salary Calcutor mobile app👋
+# Built with React Native and Expo

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).